Insights guidelines for deployment at scale

 A proxy is not required to be used for Insights, but typically the systems of customers with larger scale deployments are already set up to communicate with Red Hat via a proxy, rather than being individually connected (or in disconnected environments).
 Insights also supports this infrastructure model via proxy support as an option within our client, so there are no changes that you as the customer need to make to how your systems communicate with our servers.

 If you are using a version of Satellite with Insights integration, it can be used as the proxy.

 By default, Insights sends information once daily.
 We find that this default frequency fits the needs of most accounts.

 However, one may have concerns about the impact, at scale, of all these clients checking in and transmitting a payload on your network.
 To help with this, we have implemented a default feature to make the Insights client automatically stagger its check-in time; so rather than all checking in at once, they'll check in individually or in random groups.
 All out of the box!

 And if you want to take it a step further and have full control of your own schedule, the Insights client can be customized via cron (when using RHEL 6) or via systemd (when using RHEL 7.5+).

 Setting up the systems is one thing to consider at scale, but once Insights is setup and detecting all those problems now on 1000+ systems, how do you take action at scale?

-A few recommendations in this regards would be:
+A few recommendations in this regard would be:

-Use Planner to help coordinate planned remediations for actions and systems.
+Use Remediations to help coordinate planned remediations for actions and systems.